A 90-Minute UX Sprint — Utah Tech Week 2026

 • Requisition list (shopping list by urgency)

-Translated theme into action labels (Accio, Revelio, Conjure) without sacrificing clarity
+• Translated theme into functional labels without sacrificing clarity

 Key flow screens: pantry list with stock indicators, add-item form, and a requisition list grouped by category and urgency.
 I kept quantity, expiration, and location front and center to fix the real problem: disorganized, miscounted food storage in a harsh environment.